JulienOrain/documentation/docs/guides/how-it-works/report-templates/index.md

 ```

-The columns of the table are then populated with a further range loop, this time we show the complate range block:
+The columns of the table are then populated with a further range loop, this time we show the complete range block:

 ```
 {{ range $ind, $sl := $service.ServiceLevels -}}